author

 by Alfred North Whitehead

-Born in Ramsgate, England, in 1861, Alfred North Whitehead studied at Trinity College, Cambridge, and went on to teach mathematics there for many years.
-He first became widely known for his work in logic and the foundations of mathematics, especially through Principia Mathematica, written with Bertrand Russell.
+Born in Ramsgate, England, in 1861, Alfred North Whitehead studied at Trinity College, Cambridge, and spent many years teaching mathematics there.
+He first became widely known for his work in logic and the foundations of mathematics, especially his collaboration with Bertrand Russell on Principia Mathematica, a major early-20th-century attempt to ground mathematics in formal logic.